 It’s worth doing a test run with the recording interface setup.
 If you have someone who can speak into the microphone while you are working on the desk and laptop, that would be ideal.
 Something to check is that you want your levels to be adequate, but with clipping.
-Get your ‘stand-in’ preacher on the mic to try and project their voice into the microphone and if the recording level indicator in audacity is red, then you are clipping.
+Get your ‘stand-in’ preacher on the mic to try and project their voice into the microphone and if the sound level indicator in audacity is red, then you are clipping.
 You might also be interested in my post about how to set gain on a mixer.

-You can either turn down the recording level inside Audacity or use the level control on your USB audio interface.
+You can either turn down the audio level inside Audacity or use the level control on your USB audio interface.
 Ideally, you want your highest peaks to be no more than -3dB.
-If you have a recording that is too quiet, there always something you can do about that, but if you have a recording that is distorted, no amount of post-processing is going to fix it.
+If you have an audio track that is too quiet, there always something you can do about that, but if you have a recording that is distorted, no amount of post-processing is going to fix it.

 Something else that is worth considering if your laptop or PC doesn’t already have one, is a USB SmartMedia computer interface.
 This is very useful if you have other folks on your worship tech team that can take the raw audio file and do editing for you.
 Also for those who might be doing your church website or uploading MP3 for podcasting.
 Another way of doing this is to set up a Dropbox folder to share all your audio files with your church ministry team.

 It is also possible to record direct to CD using a CD recorder, by taking an output from your mixing console, and much of the general principle I have already outlined are still applicable to this method.
-These recording equipment units aren’t as popular as they once were, due to computer recording, but they are still a good solution for live sound recording.
+These devices aren’t as popular as they once were, due to computer recording, but they are still a good solution for live sound capture.
 Also, if you aren’t planning on doing much editing or post-processing, it could be more convenient for distribution or making copies.
 The rewritable discs are also very inexpensive which is a bonus.